HL7/davinci-atr/input/pagecontent/index.md

 The following features are in scope for future versions of the implementation guide

 * Notification of changes in Member Attribution Lists
-* Exchange of Incremental Member Attribution Lists
+* Exchange of partial Member Attribution Lists which contain information about changes and not the complete list.
 * Requesting changes to existing Member Attribution Lists

 The following aspects are not in-scope for the implementation guide